 Anne: Thanks, Jonan.

 Jonan: Thank you so much for joining us for another episode of Observy McObservface.
 This podcast is available on Spotify and iTunes and wherever fine podcasts are sold.
 Please remember to subscribe so you don't miss an episode.
+To continue your journey with us, take a listen to our Observy Mcobservface episode 3 with Bobby Tables.
 If you have an idea for a topic or a guest you would like to hear on the show, please reach out to me.
-My email address is firstname.lastname@example.org.
+My email address is email@example.com.
 You can also find me on Twitter as @thejonanshow.
 The show notes for today's episode along with many other lovely nerdy things are available on developer.newrelic.com.
 Stop by and check it out.
 Thank you so much.
 Have a great day.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.